kristendwan/admin/php/README.md

 4) `bash setup.sh mattman GROUPNAME 4801 PORTNUMBER1 4802 PORTNUMBER2`

 You must provide "mattman" "4801" and "4802" in that command, just replace the constants with your team's.
+Refer to conf/README.md if you have trouble configuring two ports, or just want one.

 5) `httpd -f /home/GROUPNAME/admin/php/conf/httpd.conf -k start`